 WASACE 1 is invested by Hemisphere Cable Company and supplied by NEC.

-The Grace Hopper cable consists of 16 fiber pairs (32 fibers), a significant upgrade to the internet infrastructure connecting the U.S. with Europe.
+The Grace Hopper cable consists of 16 fiber pairs (32 fibers), with 22Tbps per fiber pair and a total of 352Tbps system capacity, a significant upgrade to the internet infrastructure connecting the U.S. with Europe.

 SumCom is the supplier and turn-key contractor for the Grace Hopper cable.

-The Grace Hopper cable project is expected to be completed in 2022.
+The Grace Hopper cable project was completed and ready for service in September 2021.

 The cable is named for computer science pioneer Grace Brewster Murray Hopper (1906–1992), best known for her work on one of the first linkers (compilers), which was critical in the development of the COBOL programming language.
 She’s also credited with famously finding an actual “bug” in a program; her team tracked down the source of a short circuit on the early Harvard Mark II computer to a moth trapped in a panel.
 It is to honor Grace Hopper’s legacy of innovation by investing in the future of transatlantic communications with a state-of-the-art fiber optic cable.